sevidmusic/Roady/README.md

 1. Homepage: Show a welcome message.
 2. Pictures: Show a simple image gallery that uses javascript for image selection.

-# Create a new App Package
+# Create A New App Package

 [Back to top](#darling-data-management-system) | [Single App Website Example](#single-app-website-example)